tjaskula/Blog/source/blog/2015/12-02-data-science-tools-in-f-through-univariante-linear-regression.md

 where the hypothesis $h_\theta (x)$ is given by the linear model:

 $$$
-$h_\theta(x) = \theta_0 + \theta_1 x$
+h_\theta(x) = \theta_0 + \theta_1 x

 The cost function measures the accuracy of our hypothesis.
 This takes an average (actually a fancier version of an average) of all the results of the hypothesis with inputs from x's compared to the actual output y's

-For this task I need a powerfull library that will allow to work with vectors and matrices.
+For this task I need a powerfull library that will allow me to work with vectors and matrices.
 All the $\theta$ parameter should be updated at once and using matrices is very strighforward instead of loops.
 [Math.NET Numerics](http://numerics.mathdotnet.com/) library is an excellent choice.
-It works well on `mono` too.
+It works well on `mono` and mac too.

 To calculate the cost function `j` we can simply do this: